 1. Declare a major in EE on Axess.
 Do not choose the Honors option on Axess unless you have submitted an Honors application to the department along with the thesis proposal.

-2. Fill out a copy of the Undergraduate Sign-Up Sheet.
-The "Area of Specialization" is particularly important to assist in the choice of a faculty advisor.
+2. Complete a copy of the Major Declaration Form.
+The "Area of Interest" is particularly important to assist in the choice of a faculty advisor.
 It can always be changed.

-3. Meet with the Vice Chair in Packard 172.
-You can check on office hours by sending email to firstname.lastname@example.org.
-In the Vice Chair's absence, see the Degree Progress Officer in Packard 177.
-Make sure to bring your Undergraduate Sign-up Sheet, unofficial transcript, and academic file (if available from your previous advisor) to the meeting.
-The purpose of the meeting is to go over the basics in getting a BS in EE, and to assign an EE faculty adviser to be your major advisor.
+3. Meet with the Associate Chair of Undergraduate Education: Please send an email to email@example.com to make an appointment.
+Make sure to bring your Major Declaration Form, unofficial transcript, and academic file (if available from your previous advisor) to the meeting.
+The purpose of the meeting is to go over the basics of getting a BS in EE, and to assign an EE faculty advisor.

-4. After the meeting, bring your academic file and Undergraduate Sign-up Sheet with the EE Degree Progress Officer in Packard 177, who will approve your major declaration and enter your advisor's name in Axess. e will also add your email to the EE undergraduate email list, used for announcements about seminars, research opportunities, and other events.
+4. After the meeting, bring your Major Declaration Form to the EE Degree Progress Officer in Packard 177, who will approve your major declaration and enter your advisor's name in Axess.
+We will also add your email to the EE undergraduate email list (also part of the department-wide student email list).
+These lists are used for announcements about academic requirements, seminars, research opportunities, and other events.